jwetzell/showbridge/README.md

     - topic: the topic of the published MQTT message
     - payloadType: json or text describing the type of the payload property
 - osc
+    - msg: the original OSC message from osc-min
     - address: address of the incoming osc message /an/osc/address
     - addressParts: an array of address i.e. ["an","osc","address"]
     - args: array of args of the incoming osc message [0,"1",2.0]